+Making a Peacock Wreath has been on my list of things to make for a while.
 Have you ever spotted a craft item that you loved and bought even though you knew it didn’t match your decor?
 That happened to me when I saw a roll of burlap ribbon with a peacock print.
-I had no idea what I was going to do with it, but I bought it nonetheless.
+I thought it would be great for a bow, but I wasn’t sure how I was going to use it.
 I’ve always loved peacock decor, but I’ve never had any in my home.
 Making this wreath changed that!

 This is the ribbon I just love!
 I was surprised to find it at Walmart.
 It’s burlap, wired and the peacock design is so pretty.
 I had to buy it.